 “It’s important the people who will use it help us build it,” he said.
 “The more feedback we can get, the better the product will be.”

 “This is not just a technical project.
 It’s about people.
 The most important thing is the impact on the market, the impact on people’s daily lives.”

 The teams will identify and work with a range of user groups to ensure the service meets their needs.

 “Every fortnight we have a ‘show and tell’ to which anyone can come along,” said Ian.
 “We’ll also publicise what we’re doing through blogs and news articles and by going out and meeting people in person.”

 “We’ve already done that with all 326 local authorities and we intend to continue to build on those relationships.”

 “If you’re interested in helping us build this service, we genuinely want to hear from you.”

-Ian and his colleagues can be contacted by email at firstname.lastname@example.org.
+To contact Ian and his colleagues, email firstname.lastname@example.org